web-vision/wv_deepltranslate/README.md

 ## Deepl Module Settings
 The settings module helps to assign the system languages to either Deepl supported languages or to Google supported languages.

 For example, you can assign German under Austrian German sys language if you wish.
-For assigning a language to a sys language you must enter it’s isocode (ISO 639-1).
+For assigning a language to a sys language you must enter its isocode (ISO 639-1).

 ## FAQ